-In 1847, Captain Walker wrote to “Colt” saying, “Nine out of ten men in our parts know nothing about your weapons, and, although I tried to explain all the superiorities of your revolver when compared to Ethan Allen’s Pepperboxes, they keep ignoring your guns.”
+In 1847, Captain Walker wrote to “Colt” saying, “Nine out of ten men in our parts know nothing about your weapons, and, although I tried to explain all the superiorities of your revolver when compared to Ethan Allen revolvers, they keep ignoring your guns.”
 Ethan Allen was born on September 2nd, 1808 in Massachusetts.
-Since early age he worked in a local factory, only to move out to Grafton in 1832 where he opened a small workshop making knives and hand tools.
+From an early age, he worked in a local factory, only to move out to Grafton in 1832 where he opened a small workshop making knives and hand tools.

 In Allen’s time, the nation was expanding rapidly.
 The frontier was pushed to the West and new territories were settled.
 This was the golden age of capable gunsmiths.
 Between 1845 and 1862, Allen protected whole nine patents, when the first double-action pepperboxes earned him great popularity.
 In the mid-19th century, a metal casing concept was still in its infancy, but Allen patented the first machine for making metal casings that put the whole world on attention.
 Despite the merciless competition, he managed to expand his business and his wealth.
 His houses were like royal manors, and he died in one of them in 1871.
 His stepson and a family friend said at his burial, “All of his creations are genuinely simple, which is the signature of a truly great inventor.”
 And the press articles highlighted Allen’s contribution in making Worcester a modern industrial town.

 The most interesting chapter in Allen’s life was the making of pepperboxes.
-The concept was known for more than a hundred years, but in the era of complicated flintlocks it wasn’t really effective, nor popular.
-With the advent of percussion cap system, they saw much more popularity as many gunsmiths started to make them.
+The concept was known for more than a hundred years, but in the era of complicated flintlocks, it wasn’t really effective, nor popular.
+With the advent of the percussion cap system, they saw much more popular as many gunsmiths started to make them.
 A percussion pepperbox is made of a group of barrels that rotate around a single axis, moving one after the other in the firing position.
-Every barrel was muzzle loaded with gunpowder and the lead shot, while the primer was set on the piston caps at the breech of every barrel.
+Every barrel was muzzle-loaded with gunpowder and the lead shot, while the primer was set on the piston caps at the breech of every barrel.
 Once fully loaded, a pepperbox can fire as many times as the number of its barrels, which was a huge advantage to single-shot pistols.

-Allen was also manufacturing otherfirearms, using his proprietary technology.
+Allen was also manufacturing other firearms, using his proprietary technology.
 Some 30 years ago, a wreck of USS Cairo, a Union Navy ironclad gunboat was salvaged from the bottom of the Yazoo River, where it sunk upon hitting a Confederate mine in December 1862.
-In officers’ cabin they found a well preserved Allen single-shot percussion pistol.
+In officers’ cabin, they found a well-preserved Allen single-shot percussion pistol.
 After the transitional models, between 1857 and ‘58, Allen began manufacturing true percussion revolvers that were recognizably by the outer hammer located on the right side of the frame.
-These single action revolvers had a simple construction with closed frame, octagonal barrel, smooth walnut handle scales and simple set of sights.
+These single-action revolvers had a simple construction with the closed frame, octagonal barrel, smooth walnut handle scales and simple set of sights.
 The base pin is inserted from the back, through the back part of the frame through the cylinder, and it was locked into place or released by a button on its end.
 The base pin had to be pulled out for cleaning or loading, so the cylinder can be released.
 The trigger guard was separated from the frame and by pushing it forward actuated a bar hidden in the frame which acted as a ramrod.
 The metal parts were blued, except the trigger and the guard that were polished white.
-These guns were mass produced in countless versions in calibers from .28 to .36 and the barrel length from 70 to 203 mm.
+These guns were mass-produced in countless versions in calibers from .28 to .36 and the barrel length from 70 to 203 mm.
 They were largely sold to civilians.

 Responding to the Union Government call for bids, Allen designed a robust, well-balanced and reliable percussion army revolver.
-Following the tradition, the .44 caliber models were called Army, and those in .36 Navy Model.
-The both were characterized by centered hammer, SA operation, closed frame with the base pin that is inserted at the front and lack of engraving.
+Following the tradition, the .44 caliber models were called Army, and those in the .36 Navy Model.
+Both were characterized by centered hammer, SA operation, closed frame with the base pin that is inserted at the front and lack of engraving.
 After a series of trials, the company delivered the first 500 units.
-As the War ended shortly after, all further deliveries were canceled, focusing Allen once more to the civilian markets.
+As the war ended shortly after, all further deliveries were canceled, focusing Allen once more on the civilian markets.